-This blog/web site whatever is about the wild flowers of our coasts and about the ecology of these places.
+This site is about the wild flowers of our coasts and about the ecology of these places.
 I will also include a few articles related to the coastal habitats which I will refer to as background.

-I visited the main three habitats, dunes, salt marshes and shingle beaches many times with students when I ran the East Anglian Field Study centre in Norfolk,so the ecology content is largely derived from what I used to teach them.
+I visited the main three habitats, dunes, salt marshes and shingle beaches many times with students when I ran the East Anglian Field Study centre in Norfolk, so the ecology content is largely derived from what I used to teach them.

 The wild flowers are photographed from various locations in Britain and one or two were taken further afield as some of our wild flowers do grow beyond our shores.
 I have included some grasses, sedges and rushes in this exercise, unlike my previous work on Woodland wild flowers.
 Grasses are after all flowers but not thought of by everyone as flowers not being ‘pretty’ My reason is that several grasses and sedges like Marram Grass and Sand Sedge, Rice Grass and Salt Marsh Grass are so fundamental to the being of these habitats that to not include them would be wrong.

 Quick Identification A photographic guide to the plants found in the four habitats., with links to a detailed description of each species.
+The plants are divided into sections.
+Salt Marshes, Sand Dunes, Shingle and Sea Cliffs plus other near coastal habitats.
+Some species obviously occur in more than one habitat.

 The back ground articles are as follows.